bhoomika-vasu/tiny-imagenet-image-similarity/README.md

 - Large datasets, model checkpoints, and temporary output files are not included in this repository.
 - If a Hugging Face token is required, replace the placeholder token only in your local environment.
-- Do not upload real API tokens, passwords, or secret keys to GitHub.
 - The notebooks can be run independently depending on the selected modeling approach.

 ## Project Files